paulross/pymemtrace/docs/source/tech_notes/dtrace.rst

     user        35.56
     sys          2.45

-So a DTrace capable build has roughly a 40% premium even when not tracing.
+So a DTrace capable build has roughly a 40% premium in ``real`` time even when not tracing.

 Python 3.9 Release with DTrace support, DTrace Tracing
 ---------------------------------------------------------